Yandex Cloud

 dotnet8 8.0.100-rc.2 12.0 Ubuntu 22.04 LTS No Yes

-You can connect the SDK library to the runtime to work with the Yandex Cloud API.
-For more information about how to use the SDK, see Using the SDK.
+You can add an SDK library to the runtime to work with the Yandex Cloud API.
+For more info on how to use the SDK, see Using the SDK.

-When creating a new function version, the builder will automatically install all declared dependencies required for the function to run.
-For more information about requirements and restrictions, see Building and managing .NET Core function dependencies.
+When creating a new function version, the builder will automatically install all declared dependencies required for the function.
+For more information about requirements and limitations, see Building and managing .NET Core function dependencies.

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system available in Yandex Cloud.
-This system also logs service records about the start and end of each function and any errors that occur during its execution.
-For more information about the log format, see .NET Core function runtime logging.
+Cloud Functions automatically catches the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
+For more information about the log format, see .NET Core function execution logging.

-If you want to learn more about how to write in C# or how certain statements work, we recommend taking a basic course on Stepik.
+To learn more about programming in C# or how certain constructs work, we recommend taking a basic course on Stepik.

 Was the article helpful?